roolebo/tianocore.github.io/Commit-Message-Format.md

   than 72 characters
 * CVE fix needs to append CVE number in Brief-single-line-summary.
 The format is 'Pkg-Module: Brief-single-line-summary (CVE-Year-Number)'.
 Its length should be less than 92 characters.
 * blank-line is an empty line
 * Full-commit-message is the full message describing the change.
 Its first lines are bugzilla URL if there are one or more bugzilla.
+It may include the test items those have been verified.
 * Line length should be less than 76 characters when possible
 * Signatures is one or more lines with signatures.
 Please see the [[Commit Signature Format]] page for more information.